Orga guide

 [.b-button-primary]Try awork for free![.b-button-primary]

-With a project management tool such as awork, milestones can be visually displayed, linked to tasks, resources and deadlines, and flexibly adjusted as needed.
+With a tool like awork, milestones can be visually represented, clearly named, linked to tasks and dependencies, and adjusted via drag & drop in case of changes.

 Projects can be quite chaotic.
 That's why structured milestone planning is essential for keeping track of everything.